yogeshwari-vs/draft-app/README.md

-# Solar - based autonomous delivery robot
+# Solar-based autonomous delivery robot

 To deploy the application with github pages